-At first glance, employee engagement can come across as a vague idea, but it’s become a tried and true business strategy.
+Monitoring and increasing employee engagement has become a tried-and-true business strategy.
 This article from Forbes, written by employee engagement expert Kevin Kruse, provides a helpful definition: “Employee engagement is the emotional commitment the employee has to the organization and its goals.
 This emotional commitment means engaged employees actually care about their work and their company.
 They don't work just for a paycheck, or just for the next promotion, but work on behalf of the organization's goals.”

 An engaged employee is different.
-Their coworkers are more like friends than just people they work with.
+Their coworkers are more like friends, rather than just colleagues.
 They work overtime if the restaurant needs it, without needing to be asked.
-They share ideas for ways the restaurant could improve operations or better connect with their community.
+They share ideas for ways the restaurant could improve operations or better connect with its community.
 They’ve become attached to your restaurant’s culture, values, and goals.
 You’ve given them something they can believe in and goals they can work toward.
 That employee is dedicated, wants to work hard because they believe in the business, and is much less likely to leave than an employee who’s simply satisfied.

 “Reward people for doing the right thing and continue to train them to model great behavior.
 And after a while, people will want to work for you.”

 8 Ways to Keep Your Restaurant Staff Engaged